 The Fisheries Blog was started in 2011 by a group of scientists who are professional fisheries scientists by day and communicators of scientific information by night.
 On The Fisheries Blog, we write popular articles and other short fisheries-related stories that are often inspired by the interesting topics that we hear about during the day.

 Our expertise can be discerned by reading our professional publications from a variety of peer-reviewed journals, including Journal of Animal Ecology, Journal of Biogeography, Ecology and Evolution, Canadian Journal of Fisheries and Aquatic Sciences, Transactions of the American Fisheries Society, BioScience, Marine Ecology Progress Series, Estuarine, Coastal and Shelf Science, North American Journal of Fisheries Management, Hydrobiologia, Epidemiology, Ecotoxicology, Fisheries, Environmental Biology of Fishes, The American Midland Naturalist, Urban Ecosystems, Environmental Science and Technology, Journal of Freshwater Ecology, Environmental Pollution, International Journal of Environmental Research and Public Health, Journal of Environmental Monitoring, and Biology and Philosophy.

 Dana Sackett, Ph.D.

 Patrick Cooney, M.S.

 After getting a start in marine environments, Patrick Cooney’s recent research focuses on both cold and warm freshwater systems.
 He received an undergraduate degree (Bachelor of Science) in Marine Sciences from the University of Miami followed by a masters degree (Masters of Fisheries and Aquatic Sciences) from the University of Florida.
 After completing seven years as a Research Scientist studying the impact of dams on migrating stream fish populations in Puerto Rico, he conducted research in North Carolina studying movement, survival, and feeding habits of mountain trout populations.
 Patrick most recently moved to the Pacific Northwest to instruct fisheries scientists on the principles of effective and safe field research, while also inventing equipment and conducting research to improve scientific fish sampling techniques.
-He has research experience in Australia, Mexico, Guatemala, Bahamas, Puerto Rico, and 12 States in the US.
+He has research experience in Australia, Mexico, Guatemala, Bahamas, Puerto Rico, New Zealand, Canada, and 15 of the United States of America.

 Steve Midway, Ph.D.